When Fractional CMO is the right call

 -

-Team already exists: If there are marketers, agencies, SDRs, or content resources in place but no senior operator connecting the system, fractional leadership can tighten the work quickly.
+Team already exists: If there are marketers, agencies, SDRs, or content resources in place but no one senior connecting the work, fractional leadership can pull the pieces together quickly.

 -

-AI-era reset: If search behavior, content economics, buyer research, and automation are changing faster than the current team can absorb, a fractional CMO can reset the operating model without forcing a full org redesign.
+A fast-moving reset: If search behavior, content economics, buyer research, and automation are changing faster than the current team can absorb, a fractional CMO can reset the model without forcing a full org redesign.

 -